 - The pandemic has reduced the energy demand worldwide, especially in China, which is the largest importer of crude oil, accounting for nearly 10 million barrels per day.

-- Factories have been idled and thousands of flights were cancelled across the world as the coronavirus outbreak began in Wuhan.
+- Factories have stopped working and thousands of flights were cancelled across the world as the coronavirus outbreak began in Wuhan.

-- It is estimated that the oil price may even go below zero as oil supply outstrips global storage capacity.
+- It is estimated that the oil price may even go below zero (negative) as oil supply surpasses global storage capacity.

 - Negative oil prices may lead to bankruptcies in the oil and gas sector and if it lasts long enough, countries may even face economic collapse.